ChimericalMan/Hello-World/README.md

 # Hello-World

-My first repository on github.
+This is my first repository on GitHub :)

+I love 🍵 📚, and 🐶